Center for Biblical Theology and Eschatology

 - "For the Pharisees, and all the Jews, except they wash their hands oft, eat not, holding the tradition of the elders.

 - And when they come from the market, except they wash, they eat not.
 And many other things there be, which they have received to hold, as the washing of cups, and pots, brasen vessels, and of tables.

 - Then the Pharisees and scribes asked him, Why walk not thy disciples according to the tradition of the elders, but eat bread with unwashen hands?"

-Now we get to the true spiritual significance of these large waterpots for purification, as Christ is "making a statement" about the works of men, versus His creative work in men.
-The signification here is the miraculous work of Christ alone is what would purify the Jews.
+Here we get to the true spiritual significance of these large waterpots for purification, as Christ is "making a statement" about the works of men for purification, versus His creative work of wine for their true purification.
+The sign here is that it is the miraculous creative work of Christ alone that would truly be the method of purification of the Jews.
 Notice the number six with relationship to this work of the ceremonial purifying water.
-The picture God is painting for us here is that the people believed this water would "purify of the Jews," but God uses this to demonstrate that the Jews will only be cleansed or purified by the miraculous creative work of the shed blood of Christ.
-Wine in scripture often signifies blood.
-Thus, spiritually speaking, without the creative work of the water from the stone becoming blood, there would be no purification of the Jews.
+The portrait God is painting for us is that the people believed this water would "purify of the Jews," but God uses this same water to demonstrate that the Jews will only be cleansed or purified by the creative work of His providing the wine, illustrative of the shed blood of Christ.
+Wine in scripture is often used of God to signify blood, and thus without the creative work of Christ turning the water from the stone into wine, there would be no purification of the Jews (Hebrews 9:22), since almost all things are by the law purged with blood--and without shedding of blood is no remission.
 Selah!
-Note also, the pots that hold the water are carefully identified as "stone" pots, signifying that Christ is the Stone "from which" the purification must come.
-There is no other stone that Israel can be purified from, other than the Stone, which is Christ.
-This is all the picture of Christ and His work of purification for the Jews.
+Just as in an actual birth of a child there is water and blood, so also in the recreation brought about in Christ Jesus the new birth must be by water and blood.

 - "And there were set there six water pots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece.